There’s no magic bullet for getting your first official UX writing job.

 Writing copy alone, without any to ask questions of or collaborate with, and then getting your writing graded like a quiz, is not what it’s like to be a UX writer.
 You’ll want to be able to demonstrate that you are someone who is curious about product, users, and the design process, not just about words and language.
 The UX writer is the person on the design team who needs to care the most about words, but you can’t care only about words.

 If a program gives you “rules” for UX writing, stay skeptical.
 There’s a chance these rules are either A) Just opinions and amalgamated “best practices” and/or B) General usability heuristics, which, while important, aren’t “UX writing rules”.
 Take all with a grain of salt.

 At the micro(copy) level, writing user interface text is not that complicated.
 The hardest stuff all comes before, and is part of a larger design process.
 If your background is not in UX at all, you might consider some general-interest UX education first.
 Think of it more like “I’m going to become a great UX designer who cares about words” and less “I’m going to become an expert in UX writing”.

 Build a Portfolio Now, Out of What You Can

 Before you decide you don’t have anything to put in a portfolio, go back through your work and projects.
 Can you tell a UX writing story out of work you’ve already done?
 Can you demonstrate how you were curious, helpful, thoughtful?
 Part of a design team?
 If so, run with that!

-Career ladders for UX writing and content design not very tall right now.
+Career ladders for UX writing and content design are not very tall right now.
 If you’re junior and looking to level-up, you may need to bolster your knowledge in a more established specialization like content strategy, information architecture, product management, and so on.